-CAUTION: The Series 1500 chemical head is rated for a maximum working pressure of 10,000 psig.
-At air/gas supply pressures above 100 psig in the 1/2" plunger size, if blockage in the discharge plumbing exists, pressures exceeding 18,000 PSIG may be developed.
-A relief valve must be placed between the discharge check and the process flow whenever: [supply air pressure] x [amplification ratio] ≥ [discharge plumbing design pressure] ≥ 10,000 psig.
+CAUTION: The Series 1250 chemical head is rated for a maximum working pressure of 7,500 psig.
+At air/gas supply pressures above 100 psig and 1⁄4" or smaller plunger sizes, if blockage in the discharge plumbing exists, pressures up to 18,000 or greater may be developed.
+A relief valve must be placed between the discharge check and the process flow whenever: [supply air pressure] x [amplification ratio] > [discharge plumbing design pressure] > 7,500 psig.
 To find the amplification ratio for your pump, please see Figure 2 on page 7.